patrickcoombe/iDONTtrustMYSELF/README.md

 This system is just a "speed bump."
 It doesn't *really* stop you, but it makes it *just* annoying enough to undo that your impulsive brain might give up and go back to work.

+Also note some sites are weird and will use www and non www as well as many different domains, cdns, etc.

+VPNs can def effect this.

+Don't spend your time hacking this the point is to block yourself!

 ## **How It Works**

 1. **block\_sites.sh**: This script just adds domains to your /etc/hosts file and points them at 127.0.0.1 (aka, nowhere / localhost).
 Most ppl can just add sites to their /etc/hosts file but I made this just for fun.